-Every website in America is using A/B testing today.
+Every leading website is using A/B testing today.
 Why?
 Well, because they know everybody else is doing it too.
-Oh yeah, and they also read that article on internet saying that you can get +258% conversion rate by changing your blue button on your homepage into a red button.
+Oh yeah, and they also read that article on the Internet saying that you can get +258% conversion rate by changing your blue button on your homepage into a red button.
 But the truth is a bit different.
-A lot of people do A/B testing but get flawed results.
+A lot of digital marketing specialists do A/B testing but get flawed results.
 Even the almighty Google, when they started A/B testing 15 years ago, got wrong results.
 Yes you heard me.
 Even Google got it wrong.

-Here are some of the most basic mistakes most beginners make.
+Here are some of the most basic mistakes beginners make.

 1. You don't have enough traffic